top of page

 Embracing Your Needs During the Holidays

 You deserve holidays that feel manageable, peaceful, and aligned with your needs.
 You’re allowed to rest.
 You’re allowed to take up space.
-You’re allowed to choose what supports your wellbeing.
+You’re allowed to choose what supports your well-being.

 As you navigate this season, remember that your feelings are valid.
 The holidays can be a time of joy, but they can also be a time to honor your unique needs.
 By setting boundaries and creating a supportive environment, you can cultivate a holiday experience that feels right for you.